-- 1. Cable must be bright, clean and dry. - 2.
-Cable that is saturated with oil or grease must be cleaned.
-Cable may be cleaned by burning it off with a torch (gasoline blow torch, butane torch, acetylene torch).
+- 1. Cable must be bright, clean and dry. - Cable that is saturated with oil or grease must be cleaned.
+Cable may be cleaned by burning it off with a torch (gasoline blow ...torch, butane torch, acetylene torch).
 After burning off oil or grease, a wire brush should be used to remove residue.
 Wet cable must be dried out.
 Use a hand torch. - Corroded cable must be cleaned.
 Use the CCBRSH1 cable cleaning brush or a card cloth brush.
 It is important that the ends of the individual strands are clean.
-This can best be accomplished by making a fresh cut on the end of the cable. - 4.
-Cable should be straightened before clamping mold in place.
-Bent or out of round cable will hold mold open and cause leaks. - 5.
-Remove insulation from insulated cable before cutting with hack saw.
-Otherwise ends of strands will become coated with insulating material which may cause defective welds. - 6.
-FLEXIBLE CABLE - A sleeve must be used when welding flexible cable.
-CUWPSLV wrap sleeves are recommended for 300 MCM and smaller cable.
+This can best be accomplished by making a fresh cut on the end of the cable. - Cable should be straightened before clamping mold in place.
+Bent or out of round cable will hold mold open and cause leaks. - Remove insulation from insulated cable before cutting with hack saw.
+Otherwise ends of strands will become coated with insulating material which may cause defective welds.